Yankees Spring Training

 Fast Facts

-The concourse is located behind the stadium and beneath the upper grandstand so it is completely covered.
+The main concourse is located behind the stadium and beneath the upper grandstand so it is completely covered.
+Conversely, the recently added outfield extension of the concourse overlooks the field and is out in the open.

-The main scoreboard is a massive structure in left-center field that features a large HD video board.
+The only scoreboard in the stadium is a massive structure in left-center field that features a large HD video board.

 Practice Fields